schmit/schmit.github.io/_posts/2021-05-05-jax-language-model-rnn.markdown

 # Preparing data

 When prototyping any machine learning method, it is always helpful to have a trivial example data set.
 This is particularly beneficial when creating a neural network, as it is very easy miss subtle bugs that cause unexpected behavior.
 Overfitting a model to a small dataset is a great sanity check to ensure your model is actually doing what you think it is.
-In this case, let's use the repetive string `abcd...adcd...` as input.
+In this case, let's use the repetitive string `abcd...adcd...` as input.

 To map characters to indices and back, let's create a convenience function which, for lack of a better name, I call a bridge:
 ```python